7

 5

-• $\begingroup$ yes, this is a path but the relation does not satisfy all of the conditions of the question. $\endgroup$ May 19, 2020 at 1:06
+• $\begingroup$ yes, this is a path but the relation does not satisfy all of the conditions of the question. $\endgroup$ Commented May 19, 2020 at 1:06

-• $\begingroup$ This path is unique under the given relation; what condition is being violated? $\endgroup$ May 19, 2020 at 2:41
+• $\begingroup$ This path is unique under the given relation; what condition is being violated? $\endgroup$ Commented May 19, 2020 at 2:41

 • 1

 $\begingroup$ I think you need to check that again.
-The path is not unique under the given relation. $\endgroup$ May 19, 2020 at 2:50
+The path is not unique under the given relation. $\endgroup$ Commented May 19, 2020 at 2:50

 • $\begingroup$ Agh, you're right.
-There's two paths, and rot13(obgu pbagnva ercrngf fb V'z abg fher juvpu bar vf gur pbeerpg bar, vs rvgure vf.) $\endgroup$ May 19, 2020 at 3:06
+There's two paths, and rot13(obgu pbagnva ercrngf fb V'z abg fher juvpu bar vf gur pbeerpg bar, vs rvgure vf.) $\endgroup$ Commented May 19, 2020 at 3:06

 • $\begingroup$ Neither can be correct, since the relation does not produce a unique path.
-Don't feel bad though, I did my best to bait exactly this trap :-) $\endgroup$ May 19, 2020 at 5:26
+Don't feel bad though, I did my best to bait exactly this trap :-) $\endgroup$ Commented May 19, 2020 at 5:26

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.